mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Duration: S
 - FV: (F ÷ 2) + 2

 This spell increases the reflexes (Initiative) of a voluntary subject.
 Each level of increase adds +1 Initiative.
-The caster must achieve a certain Effect TN for each level:
+The caster must achieve a certain Effect Threshold for each level:

 - Effect 2: +1 Initiative
 - Effect 3: +2 Initiative, +1 Major Action